S4dnu112/MoolaTrack/README.md

         contains the unit tests for the project, ensuring its functionality and reliability

 ## Developer Notes
 Building this tool helped me become a better programmer.
 I learned the best practices and how can I apply them, though personally I still hate comments and documentations (￣_,￣ ).
 I've had a lot of dilemmas while building this, whether to put helper functions on different files, whether to change the folder structure, whether to use this or that design...
 Eventually though, I learned what to do, and I decided that this is the best design my program can have.
 I think this is the most beautiful program I've ever made, and I'm proud of it.
 Although this is just command line tool, I think it will perform well and serve its purpose, I myself needs an expense tracker, and this is just the right tool for me.
 No BS just Track.
 Although there's a cow...

+### Side Note
+This is my final project on CS50's introduction to programming with Python